 What is Pastina Made Of?

-So, what exactly is pastina made of?
-At its core, the simplest recipes use only semolina and water.
+So, what exactly is pasta made of?
+At its core, the most straightforward recipes use only semolina and water.
 However, the variations in ingredients can change depending on the brand, region, or dietary preferences.

 Traditional Pastina

-Traditional pastina’s combines semolina and water, creating a pure and straightforward pasta.
+Traditional patinas combine semolina and water, creating a pure and straightforward pasta.
 These ingredients ensure a firm texture that holds up well in soups and sauces.

 Gluten-Free Pastina

-With growing demand for gluten-free products, many brands now offer pastina’s made from rice or corn flour.
-These versions mimic the texture and flavor of traditional pastina’s while catering to individuals with gluten sensitivities.
+With the growing demand for gluten-free products, many brands offer rice or corn flour patinas.
+These versions mimic the texture and flavor of traditional patina while catering to individuals with gluten sensitivities.

 Enriched Pastina

-Some brands enrich their pastina’s with vitamins and minerals such as iron, folic acid, and B vitamins.
-This added nutrition makes pastina an even better choice for families seeking wholesome meals.
+Some brands enrich their patina with vitamins and minerals such as iron, folic acid, and B vitamins.
+This added nutrition makes patina an even better choice for families seeking wholesome meals.

 Comparison Table: Traditional vs. Gluten-Free Pastina